jeffrom/logd/WORK.md

   * probably want to be able to have the server close a connection and tell the client where they should try to reconnect?
-* [ ] `STATS` is a lot simpler after refactoring response logic. there shouldn't be cmd.respC AND resp.readerC. all server response bytes should go through readerC.
+* [ ] `STATS` is a lot simpler after refactoring response logic. there shouldn't be cmd.respC AND resp.readerC. all server response bytes should go through one channel.
 * [ ] documentation with many use cases, event log, pub sub, replication, changing master
 * [ ] figure out linting